-The staff team will always actively search the local area and try and make contact with that person.
+The staff team will always actively search the local area and try and contact that person.
 Moonreach Children's Services abides by its strict policy and procedures to always ensure the utmost safety of its children.
 The home's policy is compatible with their local policies, local authorities (Kent) RMFHC protocols, and those of the placing authority, as specified in that person's care plan.
-(See Missing Person's policy)
+(See Missing Person's policy) The local authorities are responsible for completing a return to the home interview following the child going missing within 72 hours.